nextflow-io/patterns/process-per-file-path/README.md

 ## Problem

-Execute a process for each file in a given path or matching a glob pattern.
+Execute a process for each file in a path that matches a glob pattern.

 ## Solution

-Use the [Channel.fromPath]() method to create a channel emitting all files matching the specified glob pattern.
+Use the [Channel.fromPath](https://www.nextflow.io/docs/latest/channel.html#frompath) method to create a channel emitting all files matching the specified glob pattern.
 Use the channel as process input.